Louis I de Lorraine, Cardinal de Guise: Troyes and Albi

 Guise was made Bishop of Troyes on 11 May 1545, at the age of 18, a position he had to hold as administrator until he reached the canonical age of 27.
 Upon the death of François I in 1547, Cardinal Guise had reached an age at which he could participate actively in court life.
 During 1550 in his capacity as bishop of Troyes, he had been sent 5 suspects who had been accused of blasphemy and heresy.
 They had originally been sent to the Parlement of Paris for trial, but the Parlement simply sent them back for Cardinal Guise to hold in the local prison, without any further punishment.
 The most severe punishment the Parlement gave to a member of his diocese was a combination of banishment, confiscation of property and several days of public flogging.
 No suspected heretics in his diocese were killed in the chambre ardente during his tenure.

 He was transferred to the see of Albi on 27 June 1550.
 After ceasing to be bishop of Albi in 1561, he was granted a pension of 10,000 livres.
-He maintained this pension through the next three bishops that succeeded him to the post, at the end of his life in 1578 Guilio de Medici was fruitlessly trying to get the Pope to cancel it.
+He maintained this pension through the next three bishops that succeeded him to the post, at the end of his life in 1578 Giulio de Medici was fruitlessly trying to get the Pope to cancel it.
 Alongside these revenues, he received 6000 livres from Condom and half of the revenues of Sens.
 This was despite the fact he had never served as bishop of Condom or Sens.
 Guise was created cardinal by Pope Julius III on 22 December 1553.